panzi/punktum/README.md

 | Dotenvy | *Not Implemented* | Probably won't implement [dotenvy](https://github.com/allan2/dotenvy) support, since it is already a Rust crate.
 And it is a good dialect with a sane parser and at a glance comprehensive looking tests. **Use that!** |
 | [Binary](#binary-dialect) | Works | Another silly dialect I made up.
 Records are always just `KEY=VALUE\0` (i.e. null terminated, since null cannot be in environment variables anyway).
 It ignores any encoding setting and only uses UTF-8. |

+Note that *Works* means parsing files the same way.
+There might still be differences in other behavior, like if "not override" means it still can override variables defined in the `.env` file, or if it is only about inherited variables.

 I might not implement any more dialects than I have right now.

 Punktum Dialect